A TikTok deal has finally been reached with China, the Trump administration says | News Channel 3-12

 “We were very focused on TikTok and making sure that it was a deal that is fair for the Chinese and completely respects US national security concerns, and that’s the deal we reached,” Bessent said.
 “And of course, we want to ensure that the Chinese have a fair, invested environment in the United States, but always that US national security comes first.”

-Trump multiple times has extended a self-imposed deadline to reach a deal with China to sell at least part of TikTok parent company ByteDance’s US TikTok business to an American-backed owner.
+Trump multiple times has extended a self-imposed deadline to reach a deal with China to sell at least part of its US TikTok business to an American-backed owner.
 A bipartisan bill passed by Congress and signed by former President Joe Biden banned TikTok in the United States unless its China-based owner divested its stake in the US assets of the social media company.

 TikTok briefly went dark in the United States on January 18, the day before the Foreign Adversary Controlled Applications Act went into effect.
 But on January 19, one day before Trump took office for his second term, he said he would sign an executive action upon the beginning of his term that would ensure US companies would not be punished for hosting TikTok on their app stores or servers.